rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 The standard library is be downloaded and built from crates.io.
 Or equivalently, Cargo comes with a cache of that build, as Cargo should be able cache builds between projects at this point.
-Just as in phase 2, `no-implicit-deps` just prevents libstd from implicitly being appended to the list of dependencies.
+Just as in phase 2, `implicit-deps = false` just prevents libstd from implicitly being appended to the list of dependencies.

 Again, to make this as least controversial as possible, this RFC does not propose outright that the